ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until the new episode of The Amazing Digital Circus releases: 3
+Days until the new episode of The Amazing Digital Circus releases: 2

-Days until I get unbanned from commenting in GD: 0<x<179
+Days until I get unbanned from commenting in GD: 0<x<178

-Days until Halloween: 30
+Days until Halloween: 29

-Days until Kamala Harris wins: 35
+Days until Kamala Harris wins: 34

-Days until Thanksgiving: 58
+Days until Thanksgiving: 57

-Days until Christmas: 85
+Days until Christmas: 84

-Days until 2025: 92
+Days until 2025: 91

-Days until I become old enough to have sex in Denmark: 179
+Days until I become old enough to have sex in Denmark: 178

-Days until I get unbanned from both Scratch and (maybe) HTS: 181

-Days until I become old enough to drive: 544
+Days until I become old enough to drive: 543

-Days until I turn 17: 909
+Days until I turn 17: 908

-Days until I become an adult: 1275
+Days until I become an adult: 1274

-Days until I graduate high school: 1341
+Days until I graduate high school: 1340

-Days until the end of the 2020s: 1918
+Days until the end of the 2020s: 1917

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)